Why Does My Cat Meow at Night?

-Your cat may simply be especially vocal at night because they are bored – or because they haven’t tired themselves out during the day.
+Cat crying at night may be simply because they’re bored – or because they haven’t tired themselves out during the day.
 Active play before bedtime may help to ensure that they are more tired out at night, as will trying to keep their minds active and happy during the day.
-Meowing at night can essentially be attention-seeking behaviour.
-Although it is important to attend to your cat’s needs, constantly complying with their asking for attention at night may lead to them asking for it more frequently, so if this is a frequent occurrence, try not to give in too often.
-Try reading our tips on cat psychology for useful information to help you keep your cat happy and engaged: Cat care and cat psychology
+Cat meowing at night can essentially be attention-seeking behaviour.
+Although it is important to attend to your cat’s needs, constantly complying with their asking for attention may lead to them asking for it more frequently, so if this is a frequent occurrence, try not to give in too often.

-If your cat is consistently meowing at night, it’s a good idea to consult with a vet to check up on their health.
+If your cat is meowing at night on a frequent basis, it’s a good idea to consult with a vet to check up on their health.
 This is because excessive vocalisation, including at night, can be a sign of overactive thyroid or kidney disease in cats.

 Ageing can affect all of us, and cats are no different.
 As they age, it is possible that the effects of ageing on the brain can leave your cat disoriented.
 CDS (Cognitive Disfunction Syndrome) is directly related to the effect of ageing on a cat’s brain, and can have a variety of symptoms, of which meowing at night is one.

 If your cat is an outdoor cat during the day, and you keep them indoors at night, there is a good chance that they may be meowing at night because they are feeling trapped.
-If it is safe, consider letting them out at night so that they are free to expend their energy outside.
+If it is safe, consider installing a cat flap and letting them go out at night so that they are free to expend their energy outside.